 Tips for Working at Home: 5.
 Don’t think you need an Immaculate House!

 Don’t spend more time on housework than on working!
-A bit of light housework in your ‘lunch hour’ is acceptable, as is popping the odd load of washing on, but really, when you are at work, you are at work – even if you are working at home.
-If you can afford to get a cleaner and you would have one if you were working a ‘proper job’ in an office – still get one.
-Please don’t think you have to be Superwoman (or Superman) and do it all yourself because other people think you have lots more time because you work from home!!
+A bit of light housework in your ‘lunch hour’ is acceptable, as is popping the odd load of washing on, but when you are at work, you are at work – even if you are working at home.
+If you can afford a cleaner and you would have one if you were working a ‘proper job’ in an office – still get one.
+Please don’t think you must be a Superwoman (or Superman) and do it all yourself because other people think you have lots more time because you work from home!!

 Tips for Working at Home: 6.
 Limit Distractions

-TURN OFF your Skype, Facebook, Twitter, etc., while you are working.
+TURN OFF your Skype, Facebook, Twitter, etc., while working.
 Check your IM at certain times and only go on Facebook during your break times.
-I know that working from home can be lonely, so using Social Media can feel like your lifeline to the outside world – but this can quickly take over your day and ruin your productivity.
+Working from home can be lonely, so using Social Media can feel like your lifeline to the world – but this can quickly take over your day and ruin your productivity.

 Working at Home